Compile Entity "MUX4_TB" # Compile Architecture "BENCH" of Entity "MUX4_TB" # Error: COMP96_0078: mux4_tb.vhd : (8, 16): Unknown identifier "STD_LOGIC_VECTOR". # Error: COMP96_0064: mux4_tb.vhd : (8, 16): Unknown type. # Error: COMP96_0078: mux4_tb.vhd : (9, 30): Unknown identifier "STD_LOGIC". # Er

 This warning is interesting because most synthesis tools will actually automatically "fix" your sensitivity list, that is they will "pretend" that the missing signal is actually there.
 However simulation tools are not allowed to "pretend", so you will get a mis-match between simulation and synthesis.
 Your simulation may appear to be doing what you expect, but your hardware will behave differently.
 Or perhaps even more confusing, your hardware may behave correctly but your simulation will fail!

-In that case the fix is easy, and the consequences are sufficiently bad you should fix the problem.
+In that case the fix is easy, and if the consequences are sufficiently bad you should fix the problem.

 Simulators normally have various settings for debugging and optimization.
 It is a good idea to enable all debugging information, and disable all optimization: at least at first.
 Once you're confident your code is correct, then turn on the optimization (and turn debugging off) to get higher simulation speed.